psaia/allwrite-docs/README.md

 Formatting guide:

+* Images just work.
+Plus they're hosted by Google for free!
 * Format code (`<code>`) by using the "Courier" font.
 * Indent a block of text for a `<blockquote>`.
 * Unordered and ordered lists are treated as such.